Nia Caron

-Nia Caron is a Welsh television actress.
-She is known for playing Anita Pierce in the long running soap Pobol y Cwm since 1999.
+Nia Caron is a Welsh television actress who is known for playing Anita Pierce in the long running soap Pobol y Cwm since 1999.

 Early and personal life

 Caron grew up in Llwyn y Groes near Tregaron, Ceredigion.
 She is the daughter of the artist Ogwyn Davies.

-Caron is married to the musician Geraint Jarman.
+Caron was married to the late musician Geraint Jarman.
 The two met while acting on the Welsh series Glas y Dorlan.
 They have two daughters, Hanna and Mared Jarman, and live in Cardiff.
-Their youngest daughter, Mared is living with Stargardt disease.
+Their youngest daughter, Mared, is also an actress, and lives with Stargardt disease.